Outlier-Robust Sparse Estimation via Non-Convex Optimization: Omitted Proofs in Section

 The last inequality is because $\fkknorm{A}$ chooses a set of $k^2$ entries to maximize the $\ell_2$-norm of these entries, subject to choosing these entries from $k$ rows with $k$ entries on each row, and $R$ is a feasible way to choose such $k^2$ entries. \end{proof}

-{ \bf Lemma~\ref{lem:fkknorm-rank-one}.~} {\em Fix a vector $v \in \R^d$.
-We have $\fkknorm{v v^\top} = \normtwok{v}^2$. } \begin{proof} Without loss of generality, we can assume $v$ is non-negative because the norms on both sides are independent of signs.
+{ \bf Lemma~\ref{lem:fkknorm-rank-one}.~} {\em For any $v \in \R^d$, $\fkknorm{v v^\top} = \normtwok{v}^2$. } \begin{proof} Without loss of generality, we can assume $v$ is non-negative because the norms on both sides are independent of signs.
 Moreover, we can assume w.l.o.g. that the coordinates of $v$ are sorted from large to small, i.e., $v_1 \ge v_2 \ge \ldots \ge v_d \ge 0$.

 The rows are multiples of each other, so the $k$ rows with largest $(\ell_2,k)$-norms are the first $k$ rows, and the $(\ell_2,k)$-norm of each row is just the $\ell_2$-norm of the first $k$ entries.
 Therefore, we have $\fkknorm{v v^\top}^2 = \sum_{i=1}^k \sum_{j=1}^k (v_i v_j)^2 = \left(\sum_{i=1}^k v_i^2\right)^2 = \normtwok{v}^4$ as claimed. \end{proof}